saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 # Presumptions

-Saltbox presumes you have a basic understanding of Linux, Docker containers, BitTorrent, and Usenet, and are also familiar with Sonarr, Radarr, NZBGet, rTorrent/ruTorrent, and Plex/Emby.
+Saltbox presumes you have a basic understanding of Linux, Docker containers, BitTorrent, and Usenet, and are also familiar with Sonarr, Radarr, NZBGet, qBittorrent, and Plex/Emby.

 The Saltbox setup is all done on the command line in the linux shell.
 There is no GUI and there are no plans to add one.
 If you want to run Saltbox, you *will need* to be familiar with Linux.